xexyl/sgit/README.md

-Noll](http://www.isthe.com/chongo/)) for the friendship, telling me stories and jokes, telling me history of different things about Unix, C and other things and giving me the wonderful opportunity to help so much with the IOCCC - prompting me to write this tool - and above all my dear Mum Dianne and my wonderful cousin Dani.
+Noll](http://www.isthe.com/chongo/)) for the friendship, telling me stories and jokes, telling me history of different things about Unix, C and other things and giving me the wonderful opportunity to help so much with the IOCCC - prompting me to write this tool - and above all my dear sweet Mum Dianne and my wonderful cousin Dani.

 Thanks go to Landon for the suggesting of `-n` and what ended up as the test option `-t` and for testing the script and even making use of it in his [calc